DELIRIOUS WEST

 Maps 6, 7, and 8 for 200 Milers.
 Maps 7 and 8 for 100 Milers.

 MOBILE PHONE with Event phone numbers saved.
+MUST BE ON A TELSTRA or TELSTRA PROVIDER SIM.

 MINI FIRST AID KIT